wernerjoss/grav-plugin-caldav2ics/README.md

 ## Hints
 This Plugins is currently tested and proved to work in a local Grav docker Instance as well as a local LAMP Server (Debian buster) and my own Website.
 As said, it requires cron access for the Server's www user (mostly www-data).
+before saving the plugin configuration (remote calendar data..), please check if the default PHP shebang
+  #!/usr/bin/php
-before saving the plugin configuration (remote calendar data..), please check if the default PHP shebang #!/usr/bin/php is correct for your Webserver, if not, correct it, otherwise the Plugin will NOT work ! (note the Tooltip).
+is correct for your Webserver, if not, it will be detected automatically, only in case this detection fails (can be seen in the logs): correct it, otherwise the Plugin will NOT work (note the Tooltip).
-In case you do not have this (so, Grav Scheduler not functional), but some other possibility to run a single php script periodically, you may want to use the [standalone caldav2ics](https://github.com/wernerjoss/caldav2ics) for the same functionality.
+In case you do not have cron access on your webserver (so, Grav Scheduler not functional), but some other possibility to run a single php script periodically, you may want to use the [standalone caldav2ics](https://github.com/wernerjoss/caldav2ics) for the same functionality.
 In this case, you can use this Plugin as a graphical Frontend to easily create a config file (caldav2ics.yaml) for the mentioned standalone script.
 Additionally, there is even a scenario to run this Plugin automatically on a local Server and then push the created ICS File(s) to your production Server - this can also be done automatically via crontab, e.g. with ncftp (ncftp can upload Files automatically without user intervention).
+Also be aware that the recommended way to configure this plugin is to use the Grav Admin Backend, as this ensures all necessary file/directory creation is done via the webserver user account, so, in case of manual installation and configuration, make sure all plugin files/directories, as well as user/data and user/config are readable and writable by that user.

 ## Dependencies
 Here is a short list which shows what is necessary to run this Plugin: